aryajavidi/Group_2_Final/README.md

 A Link to our presentation can be found [here](https://docs.google.com/presentation/d/14_f2t58X_Ch7xfNvNBw9JvORSmUic1HXzjBF5L6d0oE/edit#slide=id.p1)

+## The questions that the team plans to answer with the project

+* “Are certain amenities more valuable in some cities versus others?”

+* “Which neighborhood in New York City is the most expensive to rent an Airbnb?”

+* “How does the average price of an Airbnb change based on city?”

+* "Which factors influence the cost of an Airbnb the most?"

+* “What amenities drive up the price of an Airbnb?”

 ## A description of the data

 The data is available for free from the following [Kaggle webpage](https://www.kaggle.com/datasets/rudymizrahi/airbnb-listings-in-major-us-cities-deloitte-ml).